Skip to main content

 Frequently Asked Questions

-Aaero2 is a arcade shooter game.
+Aaero2 is a arcade shooter game with science fiction theme.

-Aaero2 is available on Xbox Series X|S, PC, Windows and Xbox.
+Aaero2 is available on Xbox Series X|S, PC, Steam Deck, Windows and others.

 Aaero2 was released on October 15, 2024.